VeveeCompare · vs Helicone

 Last updated: 2026-05-10

 TL;DRHelicone watches your LLM traffic and tells you what happened.
-AIPricingLab decides what should happen - does this user have quota? - before the call ever runs.
+Vevee decides what should happen - does this user have quota? - before the call ever runs.
 They are adjacent products, not alternatives.

 Helicone is an LLM observability proxy.
 You point your provider SDK at Helicone's URL, and they log every prompt, completion, latency, and cost - with dashboards, A/B testing, caching, and alerts.

-AIPricingLab is upstream of all that.
-Before your code calls OpenAI, it asks AIPricingLab "does this user have quota?" - and if not, the call doesn't happen.
-Once the call succeeds, AIPricingLab counts it against the user's plan.
+Vevee is upstream of all that.
+Before your code calls OpenAI, it asks Vevee "does this user have quota?" - and if not, the call doesn't happen.
+Once the call succeeds, Vevee counts it against the user's plan.

 These products solve different problems and most production AI apps use both.
-Helicone for "what is happening?", AIPricingLab for "should this be happening?".
+Helicone for "what is happening?", Vevee for "should this be happening?".

 At a glance